Two Taken Into Custody After Brawl Breaks Out At Miami International Airport’s Gate H8

 MIAMI (CBSMiami) – Two people are in custody after a brawl broke out at Miami International Airport Monday evening.

-According to the Miami-Dade Police Department, officers were called out to gate H8 at around 6:35 p.m. after an airport employee reported a disturbance stemming from a delayed charger flight.READ MORE: Omicron Becomes The Dominant COVID Variant In The U.S.
+According to the Miami-Dade Police Department, officers were called out to gate H8 at around 6:35 p.m. after an airport employee reported a disturbance stemming from a delayed charter flight.READ MORE: 5th Grader Isabella Velasquez’s Rendition Of National Anthem Rocked Hard Rock Stadium

 Video taken by traveler Mike Majlak captured a large crowd surrounding one of the officers, who had someone in a hold.